ZhenyingZhu/StudyNotes/SystemDesign.md

 Indexes and snapshot isolation

 - simple solution: an index query to filter out any object versions that are not visible to the current transaction.
-Remove index entries after GCs remove those versions
+Remove index entries after GCs remove those versions **[KEY]**
 - to improve the performance for multi-version concurrency control, avoid index updates if all the versions of an object can be fit in one page.
 Used by PostgreSQL
 - another approach: CouchDB uses an append only B-tree. every write transaction creates a new B-tree root, and each root presents a consistant snapshot.
-Need a background process to compact and GC.
+Need a background process to compact and GC. **[KEY]**

 Repeatable read and naming confusion

 - snapshot isloation is also called as serializable, repeatable read.

-Preventing Lost Updates
+Preventing Lost Updates **[KEY]**

 - two transactions writing concurrently: dirty write is one of the write-write conflict
 - Lost update: two read-modify-write cycles happen concurrently, causing one writes lost